 Have great day !

 cherishing the moments and exploring my passion for creativity... through art, photography, food, and writing

 Reader, writer, blogger, reviewer and rocker (not necessarily in that order).

 A Discovery of Enlightening Insights, Information, Humor, Writings and Musings

 'You did then what you knew how, when you knew better, you did better .' - Maya Angelou

 Life is a series of highs and lows.
 Be grateful in the highs.
 Be graceful in the lows.
 Find contentment in your Middle Ground

 Welcome to my Kool Kosher Kitchen where food is fun and fun is to create food!

-poems, autumn and so it goes
+poems, seasons and so it goes

 Welcome to my blog.
 I've started this blog to share my thoughts, help myself come to terms with what has happened to me over the past 4 years and hopefully it will help someone who is reading this.